 Electives (12 credits; choose four courses approved by advisor)

 Students are strongly encouraged to use their electives to develop a specialization in a relevant area of study.
-Courses, minors and certificate opportunities are offered at the University of Florida in a number of areas including public health, urban planning, nonprofit organizations and criminal justice.
+Courses, minors and certificate opportunities are offered at the University of Florida in a number of areas including public health, urban planning, nonprofit organizations, women’s studies, entrepreneurship, and criminal justice.
 Interested students should contact those departments for information on available courses, certificates, or minors.

 Management Policy Paper